pinc-official/pinc-docs/docs/Language Features/let-bindings.md

 ## Optional values

-PiNC fails compiling, when you try to add a `null` value to a let binding, which is not marked as nullable. <br />
+pinc fails compiling, when you try to add a `null` value to a let binding, which is not marked as nullable. <br />
 To mark a declaration as nullable, you have to end its name with a `?`.

 For example: